Departure from WOU

 - Depart the U.S. within 7 days.

 |Leave of Absence Less Than 5 Months||

 Send an e-mail to OIED at email@example.com at least 30 days before either (a) your visa renewal appointment if needed, or (b) 30 days before your return flight to the US.
 Include the following in your e-mail:

 Return to the US no sooner than 30 days before the Program Start Date on your new I-20.
 Contact the OIED about your plans to return before purchasing plane tickets.

 Withdrawal from WOU

-- Contact the OIED office and inform them of your withdrawal or leave of absence.
+- Contact the OIED and inform them of your intent to withdraw or take a leave of absence.
 After the departure paperwork is completed, the OIED office will give permission to the international student to drop any current or future classes.

 - The student must complete an application for withdrawal from the University, obtain the necessary signatures, and return the form to the Registrar’s office.